slowernews/wisdom-tldr/chapters/chapter_appendix.md

 no one can predict macro.  -- Naval Ravikant*
 > *"No one is as impressed with your possessions as you are."
 -- Kevin Kelly*
--->
+- rich people stay rich by living like they're broke. broke people stay broke by living like they're rich -->

 > *"To be wealthy, accumulate all those things that money can’t buy."